 Using theory often helps- really!

 According to Professor Clayton Christensen the only way to look into the future is to use theories.
-“The best way to make accurate sense of the present, and the best way to look into the future, is through the lens of theory.”Good theory provides a robust way to understand important developments, even when the data is limited.
+“The best way to make accurate sense of the present, and the best way to look into the future, is through the lens of theory.”A good theory provides a robust way to understand important developments, even when the data is limited.
 “Theory helps to block out the noise and to amplify the signal”.